-The Midwest End-of-Life Doula Collective is comprised of professionally trained end-of-life doulas, and doulas in training from the St. Louis area who serve the dying and their families.
+The Midwest End-of-Life Doula Collective is comprised of professionally trained end-of-life doulas, and doulas in training from St. Louis and its surrounding area who serve the dying and their families.
 We educate the public, health care providers, and individuals regarding end of life care and the role of the end-of-life doula.
 We expand our knowledge, collaborate, and provide a community of support for one another.
 The Midwest End-of-Life Doula Collective welcomes all who care about end of life and seek to empower those who are dying and their loved ones.

 The mission of the Midwest End-of-Life Doula Collective is to transform the end-of-life experience through awareness, collaboration, and advocacy.